TupiNymQuim/tupinymquim.github.io/_documentation/update-mixnode-en.md

 In short, what we will do to avoid stopping the mixnode process is:
 * Create a clone of our mixnode on the same VPS
-    * It could be done with 2 different VPSes as well in a more simple but expensive manner
+    * It could be done with 2 different VPSes as well in a more simple but more expensive manner
 * We will run both of them simultaneously on different ports while updating
     * The clone will have the new version of the binary while the original will have the outdated version
 * We will update the ports on the wallet to match the ports of the updated process, updating our mixnode
-* After the time interval of 1 epoch (1 hour currently) we will shut down the original outdated mixnode process
+* After the time interval of 1 hour we will shut down the original outdated mixnode process
     * This time interval has not been thoroughly tested but it has never resulted in routing score dropping while developing this method